 - The very first antibiotics used by doctors was:

-- The Moon is roughly this size when compared with the Earth: a quarter, half, about the same size, 1/15th.
+- The Moon is roughly this size when compared with the Earth: a quarter, half, about the same size, or one-fifth.

 - The slowest moving animal on Earth is?